Creation of wormholes during the cosmological bounce: Wormhole solutions and WEC around the bounce

+Finally, by using $\dot{\tilde{S}}(t)_{bounce}$ from equation (\ref{tildanistocka}) and putting it in equation (\ref{drugares}) we get the following, remarkably simple, result:

-The first two positive contribution decrease with the power of $a^4$ and $a^3$ but the last negative contribution ($b-r b'$, which is nothing else than the flaring-out condition) decrease with the power of $a^{2}$.
+The first two positive contributions decrease with the power of $a^4$ and $a^3$ but the last negative contribution ($b-r b'$, which is nothing else than the flaring-out condition) decrease with the power of $a^{2}$.
 This explains why at the bounce where $a$ is minimal the WEC is satisfied.
-Similarly, but at a little more relaxed way, the third condition (\ref{trecares}) behaves like
+Similarly, but in a bit more relaxed way, the third condition (\ref{trecares}) behaves like

 where the positive acceleration $\ddot a$ dominates at late times.

 In our model for $S(t)=S(t)_{bounce}$ it is possible to find at which times the WEC is broken.
 The most difficult condition to satisfy is the condition given by equation (\ref{prvawec}), by solving it with $a(t)=a_{min}+ct^2/2$, ($t_b=0$) we get four solutions